achille-martin/pyqt-crom/README.md

 sudo apt install zlib1g-dev
 ```

-Zlib is required by the pyqtdeploy project `$PYQT_CROM_DIR/examples/demo/demo_project/config.pdt` to correctly identify the dependencies from the `$PYQT_CROM_DIR/examples/demo/demo_project/sysroot.toml`.
+`zlib` component is required by `Qt` component in `$PYQT_CROM_DIR/examples/demo/demo_project/sysroot.toml` to be pre-installed, but there is no default way specified in the `zlib` component itself to install it.
+Therefore, the installation method needs to be explicitly specified in `$PYQT_CROM_DIR/examples/demo/demo_project/sysroot.toml`.

 :bulb: _Sysroot setup tips can be obtained from [Riverbank website](https://www.riverbankcomputing.com/static/Docs/pyqtdeploy/sysroot.html)._